 NCR from Your Own Design Artwork

-Artwork should be supplied ready to print at the size it is to be printed and all artwork must have a minimum 5mm withe border, we do not print edge to edge.
-If you cannot provide your artwork ready to print we offer an 'Artwork Upgrade' service where, for a small charge (price depending on the complexity of your design), our desiners can get your artwork print ready.
+Artwork should be supplied ready to print at the size it is to be printed and all artwork must have a minimum 5mm border, we do not print edge to edge.
+If you cannot provide your artwork ready to print we offer an 'Artwork Upgrade' service where, for a fixed price depending on the complexity of your design, we can get your artwork print ready, please visit our Design Services Page via the main menu for more information.

-We can accept image files in the formats PDF, PNG, PSD & JPEG provided they are of high quality.
-Images should be created at a minimum of 300dpi.
+We can accept image files in the formats PDF, PNG, PSD & JPEG (although we advise against the latter as they have a tendency to pixelate around words and where colours transition sharply.)
+Images should be created at a minimum of 300dpi preferably from an original document.
 Taking an image created at 72dpi and making it 300dpi will not improve the quality.

-We also accept documents created in Word (DOC & DOCX) & Publisher (PUB) formats, but please note these have to be emailed to us after your order has been placed.
-(Please put a note in the 'Additional Info' box with your order to let us know that you've emailed us your artwork.
-We will send you a confirmation email once received.)
+We can also accept Microsoft Publisher (PUB) & Word (DOC & DOCX) documents, but would really suggest that you save these as PDF's to avoid compatibility issues.
+Please note these will have to be emailed to us after your order has been placed as our site is only designed to upload image files.
+(Please put a note in the 'Additional Info' box with your order to let us know that you've emailed us your artwork.)

-Please embed all fonts in the document or email with the fonts used in the document attached.
+Please embed all fonts in the document or email us the fonts used in the document.

 When creating PDF files please embed all fonts.
 Always view your PDF with Output Preview open before submitting it for print as this gives the most accurate view of how the file will look when printed.